 Our co-ownership rights shall be deemed to be a conditional commodity in terms of clause 4.1.

 4.4.
-The customer even now completely assigns to us claims with regard to the conditional commodity arising from resale or other legal grounds (e.g., insurance, tort) (including all current account balance claims).
-These serve as security for our claims to the same extent as the conditional commodity in accordance with clause 4.1.
-Should the conditional commodity be sold by the purchaser together with other goods not sold by us, the claim arising from the resale shall be assigned to us at a ratio of the invoice value of the conditional commodity to the invoice values of the other goods used.
-Upon the sale of goods in which we have co-ownership shares in accordance with clause 4.2, we shall be assigned a portion equivalent to our co-ownership share.
-Should the conditional commodity be used by the purchaser to perform a contract for work and services, the claim arising from the contract for work and services shall be assigned to us in advance to the same extent.
-We herewith accept the aforementioned assignments.
+Claims deriving from the resale of the conditional commodity will even now be assigned to us.
+Same shall serve as a means of securing our claims to the same extent as the conditional commodity in accordance with clause 4.1.
+Should the conditional commodity be sold by the customer together with other goods which have not been purchased from us, the claims deriving from the resale shall be assigned to us in proportion of the invoice value of the conditional commodity to the invoice values of the other goods used.
+Should goods of which we have co-owner shares in accordance with clause 4.2 be sold, a portion of the claims deriving therefrom corresponding to our co-ownership share shall be assigned to us.
+Should the conditional commodity be used by the customer to fulfil a contract for work and services, the same proportion of the claims deriving from the contact for work and services shall be assigned to us in advance.
+We shall accept the aforementioned assignment of claims.

-The customer shall be obliged, at our request, to immediately inform his customers of the assignment to us and to provide us with the documents necessary for collection.
+The customer shall be obliged, at our request, to immediately inform his/her customers of the assignment to us and to provide us with the documents necessary for collection.

 4.6.
-Should the terms of the contract between the third-party debtor and the customer effectively limit the right of assignment or should the third-party make assignment dependent upon his agreement, we are to be informed of this in writing immediately.
-In such case, we shall, according to clause 4.5 above, herewith be irrevocably authorized to collect the claim due to us on behalf and for the account of the customer.
+Should the terms of the contract between the third-party debtor and the customer effectively limit the right of assignment or should the third-party make assignment dependent upon his/her agreement, we are to be informed of this in writing immediately.
+In such case, we shall herewith be irrevocably authorized to collect the claim due to us on behalf and for the account of the customer.
 The customer shall, at the same time, irrevocably order the third-party debtor to remit payment to us.